Post navigation

 By using an entity that is transparent for tax purposes, taxpayers can generally benefit from one level of taxation (that is, avoid the entity-level tax, which is applicable when utilising a limited company).
 Partnerships, for example, are a common form of incorporation in Israel utilised by investment funds, including venture capital and hedge funds.
 Trusts are used by high-net-worth families to effectively manage their wealth and its tax-efficient allocation among its members.

-It should be noted that on July 19, 2021, the Israeli Government published for public comments a memorandum for the Law for Amendment of the Income Tax Ordinance (Partnership Taxation), 2021 (the “Memorandum”).
+In July of 2021, the Israeli Government published for public comments a memorandum for the Law for Amendment of the Income Tax Ordinance (Partnership Taxation), 2021 (the “Memorandum”).
 The purpose of the Memorandum is to update the tax rules applicable to partnerships in Israel.
 The Memorandum is revolutionary and proposes significant changes in the taxation of partnerships and investment vehicles in Israel.
 The Memorandum, in its current form, is the most comprehensive and significant amendment made with respect to this matter and has wide implications.
+At this stage, the Memorandum has not yet materialised to legislation.

 -